mah0001/metadata-editor-docs-v2/documenting_geographic.md

 These elements are used to clearly and uniquely identify a geographic dataset and establish its relationship to other resources.
 Proper identification is essential for users to understand the nature, scope, and context of the dataset.

 - **`Title`** The primary name by which the dataset, series, or service is known.
 It should be unique, concise, and descriptive, reflecting the content and scope of the resource.
 The title helps users discover and distinguish the dataset from others.
-Example: "Land Use Map of Northern Ireland, 2022 Edition"
+Example: "Land Use Map of Northern Ireland, 2022 Edition".

 - **`Alternate title`** An alternative name used to refer to the dataset.
 This may include abbreviations, translated titles, project names, or legacy titles.
 Including alternate titles improves discoverability, especially when datasets are known by different names in different contexts or languages.
-Example: "NI_LU_2022", or "Carte de l’occupation du sol – Irlande du Nord, 2022"
+Example: "NI_LU_2022", or "Carte de l’occupation du sol – Irlande du Nord, 2022".

 - **`Collective title`** The title of a larger resource or collection of which this dataset is a part.
 This element is used when the dataset is a component of a series, such as a national spatial data infrastructure collection, a thematic series, or a multi-part publication.
 It helps group related datasets under a common collection title and supports hierarchical or thematic navigation.
-Example: "UK National Land Use Dataset Series"
+Example: "UK National Land Use Dataset Series".

 - **`Responsible party`** The Responsible party element identifies the individual or organization that has a specific role in relation to the dataset being documented.
 This includes responsibilities such as authoring, publishing, maintaining, or distributing the dataset.
 The purposes are to: (i) ensure users know who to contact for more information, assistance, or clarification; (ii) Enhance transparency, traceability, and accountability ; and (iii) Support data governance and helps with data stewardship and maintenance over time.
   - **`Individual name`** The responsible party (person) in charge of the dataset or service.